Architectural Smells

 God Component

-this smell occurs when an architectural component is excessively large in terms of LOC (Lines Of Code).
+This smell occurs when an architectural component is excessively large in terms of LOC (Lines Of Code).

 Drawbacks